ana-512-git/text-based-game-XAMK/README.md

 # The Return
 A text-based desktop game, developed as an assignment for the XAMK Intro to Game Creation course.
-In this game, the player is a traveller that must interact with their surroundings to explore the game world.
+In this game, the player wakes up stranded on a seemingly empty island, and in order to escape, they must interact with their surroundings and gather clues to complete the final challenge.
 ## How to play

 ### Gameplay